rob-platt/CAML/docs/How_To_Use.md

          "FRT00009A16_07_IF166L_TRR3.lbl" -> "FRT00009A16_07_IF166L_TRR3.lbl"
 ```

+The directory containing the `.img` file **must** also contain the `.lbl` file of the image.
 The loading process may take up to a few minutes.

 ## Basic Visualisation Controls